oborel/obo-relations/CONTRIBUTING.md

 Please refer to the [OBO Academy best practices](https://oboacademy.github.io/obook/howto/github-create-pull-request/)

+## Guidelines for creating Pull Requests

+Anyone is welcome to make Pull Requests (PRs), however, you are advised to coordinate with other RO developers and announce your intentions on the relevant GitHub issue first to avoid doing work that may later be rejected.
+The `#relation-ontology` channel on
+OBO slack is also a good place to discuss PRs.

+In RO, all PRs must be approved by *two* RO editors.

 ## RO mailing list
 Visit http://groups.google.com/group/obo-relations to join the (low-traffic) RO mailing list.